Quantum symmetry in multigraphs (part I): Examples and computations

 \subsubsection{\textbf{Example 1:}}

-Let us consider the multigraph $(V,E)$ in figure \ref{4_loops}.
-The edge set consists of only $4$ loops on a single vertex $a$.
-The universal CQG associated with $(V,E)$, $Q^{Ban}_{(V,E)}$ is generated as a universal C* algebra by the elements of the matrix $(u^{\sigma}_{\tau})_{\sigma,\tau\in E}$ satisfying the following relations:
+Let us consider the multigraph in figure \ref{4_loops} where the vertex set has a single element $a$ and edge set $E$ has $n$ number of loops, that is, $n$ number of edges with single endpoint vertex $a$.
+The universal CQG associated with $(V,E)$, $Q^{Ban}_{(V,E)}$ is the universal C* algebra generated by coefficients of the matrix $(u^{\sigma}_{\tau})_{\sigma,\tau\in E}$ satisfying the following relations:

 where $\sigma_1,\sigma_2\in E$.